Direct support professionals

 Culturally and Linguistically Appropriate Services Standards Implementation Grants

 The Minnesota Legislature appropriated funding for grants to implement standards that increase access to culturally and linguistically appropriate services for people who receive HCBS services from disability, mental health and substance use disorder service providers.
 These grants may include training initiatives to help DSPs develop additional skills, improve the quality of supports provided, grow professionally and take advantage of career opportunities.
-This grant opportunity closed in November 2022.
+While the application period has closed, selected grantees will be implementing their projects throughout 2025.

 Disability Services Innovation Grants

 The Disability Services Innovation Grants support new and innovative ideas to improve outcomes for people with disabilities.
-Starting with the 2020 request for proposals (RFP) and again in the 2022 RFP, DHS added a priority to grow the capacity and strength of the direct care and support workforce.
-The next RFP is expected in 2024, unless legislation changes the funding.
+These grants support several initiatives, including those that grow the capacity and strength of the direct care and support workforce.
+The application process for these grants will open again on Jan.
+5, 2026.

 Live Well at Home grants

 Live Well at Home grants help local communities and organizations to improve their capacity to develop, strengthen and integrate home and community-based programs for older adults who live in their own homes but may be at risk of long-term nursing home use and/or spending down assets to qualify for Medical Assistance.
-Applications for the RFP for fiscal year 2024 closed in April 2023.
+While the application period has closed, selected grantees will be implementing their projects throughout 2025 and 2026.

 Regional and Local Dementia Grants

 Regional and Local Dementia Grants focus on the impact that Alzheimer’s disease and other dementias have on family and friend caregivers and on communities.
 The grant funds promote collaboration and strengthen community relationships and partnerships by increasing awareness of dementia and connecting family, friends and caregivers of people with dementia to education and resources.
-Applications for the RFP for fiscal year 2024 closed in May 2023.
-The application for fiscal 2025 will be available soon at the link above.
+Selected grantees will implement their projects throughout 2025 and 2026.

 Department of Labor and Industry and Office of Higher Education opportunities